arbin0/petlyix/README.md

 # 🐾 Petlyix

-🐾 Petlyix is a full-stack web application designed to help pet owners manage their pets comprehensively — including tracking food intake, Vet Appointment scheduling, vet visits, logs, notes, and more.
-The app aims to simplify pet care by centralizing important health and nutrition information in one place.
+Petlyix is a full-stack web application that helps pet owners manage their pets comprehensively, including tracking food intake, scheduling vet appointments, recording vet visits, maintaining logs and notes, and more.
+The app centralizes important health and nutrition information in one place, simplifying pet care.

+The backend and frontend are decoupled: the backend is built with Python and Django REST Framework (DRF) for creating API endpoints, while the frontend uses React with TypeScript.

 ## Screenshots